EddieWongED/Smoothie-Discord-Music-Bot/README.md

 # Smoothie - a discord music bot :musical_note:

 A discord music bot that uses discord.js v13 to program.
+Support both Spotify and Youtube.
 Only suitable for a guild with a small group of friends.

 Give a :heartbeat: and :star: if this bot helps!